pyeve/eve/docs/features.rst

 MongoDB Aggregation Framework
 -----------------------------
 Support for the `MongoDB Aggregation Framework`_ is built-in.
-All you have to do is set the appropriate configuration settings.
 In the example below (taken from PyMongo) we’ll perform a simple aggregation to count the number of occurrences for each tag in the tags array, across the entire collection.
 To achieve this we need to pass in three operations to the pipeline.
 First, we need to unwind the tags array, then group by the tags and sum them up, finally